truongconghiep/CarND-Capstone/TrafficLightClassification/README.md

 The model "SSD Mobilenet V1" was used for classification of the Bosch Small Traffic Lights Dataset.
 See the performance on this page https://github.com/bosch-ros-pkg/bstld .

 The model "SSD Inception V2" seems to perform better at the expense of speed.
-See [Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md)
+See [Model Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) to see the performance comparison.

 ### Download
 switch to the models directory and download